Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 within a limited time frame.
 - A large number of dependencies makes a package harder to maintain over time.
-This includes dealing with incompatibilities among dependencies and handling changes in the programming interfaces of dependencies used within our package.
+This includes dealing with incompatibilities among dependencies and handling changes in the programming interfaces of the used dependencies.

 Multiple strategies to mitigate the above challenges exist:
 - Packages may be added as optional dependency groups for specific